MicrosoftDocs/power-pages-docs/power-pages-docs/configure/bootstrap-version-5.md

 1. From the toolbar, set the **Switch to enhanced data model** toggle to the **on** position.

 1. From the toolbar, set the **Enable Bootstrap version 5 for new sites (preview)** toggle to the **on** position.

 These actions install the packages needed for Bootstrap version 5.
-Once the install is complete, a message confirming the installation displays.

-Now sites you create in this environment use Bootstrap version 5.

-### Opt out of Bootstrap version 5

-You can opt out of Bootstrap version 5 site creation by disabling the **Enable Bootstrap version 5 for new sites (preview)** toggle.

-## Create a site with Bootstrap version 5

-Once Bootstrap version 5 is enabled for an environment, you can [create a site](../getting-started/create-manage.md) in Power Pages design studio.
-Begin by selecting the [Microsoft Dataverse environment](/power-platform/admin/environments-overview) you enabled for Bootstrap 5.
-When you create your site with Bootstrap version 5, you must choose a [supported template](#supported-templates-for-bootstrap-version-5).

-## Edit your Bootstrap version 5 site

-Use Power Pages design studio to [edit your site](../getting-started/customize-pages.md).
-You can also use the Portal management application to [customize your site](../configure/bootstrap-overview.md#customize-bootstrap).

-## View your Bootstrap version 5 sites

-Go to the [Power Pages](https://make.powerpages.microsoft.com/) home page to view a list of your active sites.
-This list shows which version of Bootstrap each site was created on.
+After the setting is enabled, create new sites with the [templates that support Bootstrap version 5](#supported-templates-for-bootstrap-version-5).

+Viewing and editing experiences for Power Pages sites created with Bootstrap version 5 remain unchanged.
+More information: [Edit your site](../getting-started/customize-pages.md), [Customize your site](../configure/bootstrap-overview.md#customize-bootstrap)

-## Supported templates for Bootstrap version 5
+## Supported templates

 The following templates are supported for Bootstrap version 5: